Famed economist helps us know how to be happy

 Happiness goes up and down over the life course.
 Women are happier early in life; men are happier at older ages.
 At a point in time, the more affluent are happier.

-Many people believe that having more money will make them happier.
+Many believe more money will make them happier.
 Is that true?

 The evidence is to the contrary.
 Incomes in the United States have tripled over the past 70 years; happiness has, if anything, declined.